 3. Exercise outside

 Setting the body’s circadian rhythm, the 24-hour clock that tells us when to sleep and wake up, is an important part of establishing good sleep hygiene.
-‘Sunlight is the strongest time cue that we have, so getting out for an early-morning walk would be beneficial,’ explains Driver.
+“Sunlight is the strongest time cue that we have, so getting out for an early-morning walk would be beneficial,” explains Driver.
 Try incorporating an outdoor activity, such as a brisk walk to work, into your daily routine and stick to it, even in the winter.
+You could also try these soothing bedtime yoga poses.

 4. Ask your partner for help